-A bunch of us went with O'Brien and Thaddius and formed Na Wai Eha O Puna in the summer of 1978.
+A bunch of us went with O'Brien and Thaddius and formed Na Wai 'Eha O Puna in the summer of 1978.
 I stayed with them for three years.

-I have a great deal of respect for Uncle Henry Pa and Aunty Edith Kanaka'ole because they taught with a lot of aloha and they conveyed not only what they say but what they did.
+I have a great deal of respect for Uncle Henry Pā and Aunty Edith Kanaka'ole because they great and humility) taught with a let of aloha and they conveyed net only what they believed but through what they did.
 Their actions proved they were living what they talked about.
-Also both of them were fluent Hawaiian speakers so they knew of the nuances and things hidden away.
+Also, both of them were fluent to the Not mata is known to the nuances and things hidden away.
 They were gifted.

-Through them I see where language ('olelo) is such a vital part of hula and that without proper 'olelo, how can you have proper hula?
+Through them I see where language ('olelo) is such a vital part of hula.
+Without proper 'olelo, how can you have proper hula?

-"E a'o mai i ka 'olelo Hawai'i o'e ke kahi o'e ka mea mua, e a'o mai ka hula o kou aina."
+I PON NO A TE a'o mai is ka 'olelo Hawai'ire's ke kahi o's ka mea mata, e a'o mai ka hula o kou aina.
+PONO I.

 Language is the key that opens doors.
-These passages that allow us to shed light on things.
-We will never know everything; that's the beauty of the hula and the mele.
+These passages that allow us to shed light on things, We of the past, some may never but will never know everything; that's the beauty of the hula and the mele.
 I will never know everything so I need to continually push myself to upgrade my skills in language.
-Now more so than ever, I am very happy to be able to watch other people do their hula and enjoy what they are trying to do and share.
+Now more so than ever, I am very happy to be able to watch other people do their hula and enjoy what they are trying to do and share, because of their surgence in ka 'olelo Hawaii."

-For me when I think of traditional hula, I look for a hula or mele that has some kind of foundation; some kind of link with the past.
+with the sa if has a concrete of foundation; some kind of link with the past.
 Traditions are like an unbroken piece of thread.
 It connects every era and that thread is going to continue into the year 2000.
-It will be linked back to us and back to whoever was before us.
-Tradition has some kind of grounding or basis of λ the past and λ is carried on.
+It will be linked our kupuna back to us and back to whoever was before us.
+Tradition has some kind of grounding or basis in the past and is carried on for the future generations